john-dufrene-dev/voyager-prototype/README.md

 - DB::statement("CREATE DATABASE `YOUR_DATABASE`");

 # 1.1 Error symfony/console
-- Problem when update symfony/console to "4.3.5" => Commands will not be correctly executed
+- Problem when update symfony/console to "4.3.5" => Commands will not be correctly executed, use exec() instead of new Process()

 ---